sandipsahoo2k2/my/articles/ai/power_shift.md

 Enchanted - AI is presented as magical beyond human knowledge ( there was a day when peple were seeing wifi as magical and tried different experiements to boost signals without understanding how it works )
 Determinism - AI detects patterns that exists in the world - it is very deterministic.

-Its the starting point for humans but the ending point for humans one example is AlphaGo the AI wich beats the go game .. this catully was playing by recognising the patterns from the earlier games on taking a step.
+Its the starting point for humans but not the ending point for humans !
+One example is AlphaGo the AI wich beats the go game .. this catully was playing by recognising the patterns from the earlier games on taking a step.
 So AI can easily be exploited easily by adversarial machine learning .